 - If the retraining effort is the result of modifications in the workplace, deployment of new equipment, or changes in industrial laws and regulations, you should contact the concerned person.
 You’ll need information on what the changes are, how they are different, and how’d they affect employees and the workplace.
 The information would help you create new training material.

 It’s time to design your training program.
-Search the training library of your LMS, and look for the relevant training courses, policies and documents.
+Search the training library of your LMS, and look for the relevant training courses, policies, and documents.
 Prepare the content list for your training program, and add all the documents to the training group.
-You may not have the necessary material online; especially if the retraining requirement is the result of a change to government regulations, or changes to the workplace or introduction of new equipment.
+You may not have the necessary material online, especially if the retraining requirement is the result of a change to government regulations, changes to the workplace, or the introduction of new equipment.
 In such a case, contact your vendor and get the relevant training material added to your learning portal.

 If the retraining effort is for one or two employees only, you may want to skip the above steps.
 An easier method would be to make individual course assignments for the employees.